sierpinski/BlitzBranches/README.md

 # Blitz
 ##What is it?
 This extension puts all pull requests across all repositories into a queue.
 This allows users to review open pull requests and click the link to go to work the pull request.
+[Check it out on the VSTS marketplace!](https://marketplace.visualstudio.com/items?itemName=sierpinski.blitz-allpulls-extension)

 ##Details
 This is for VSTS (VSO, TFS 2015).
 This extension shows all of the open pull requests in a project.
 The approver can then follow a link to work the pull request.